 Swindon, it is time to stand up to stigma, we all have mental health and we all need to look after it.

 Swindon Pause for Mental Health

-At 7.59 am on Thursday, 10 October 2019 Swindon is releasing its first Swindon Pause For Mental Health.
-It involves messages from some well known voices, to let everyone know that we all have mental health.
+On Thursday, 10 October 2019, Swindon released its first Swindon Pause For Mental Health.
+It involved messages from some well known voices, to let everyone know that we all have mental health.
 We all need to look after it, whoever you are, whatever is happening.
 And it's okay to talk.

 Chaney (Theo Altieri)

 I am 22- year- old artist and producer born and bred in Swindon.
 I write and produce my own music.
 I am often playing out live and DJing in and around the Swindon area.
 Music has been my passion ever since the age of seven or eight years old.
 I have always has been a part of a really solid hub with friendly and talented people in Swindon.